 "The other family had only girls."

 Omar forgot his grievance.
 "All girls?
 How many?"
 "Six."

 He lowered his head to give condolences to a family he didn't know.
 "Six girls and no boys."
-It saddened him to hear a family stuck with such an abomination.29
+It saddened him to hear a family stuck with such an abomination.

 Idris was the other individual who objected to having only daughters.
 He didn't have any boys, which made him unhappy.
-Because all of his children were girl, he felt unlucky.
+Because all of his children were girls, he felt unlucky.
 He claimed that because all of his children were girls and could not be left alone in the city, he was not as fortunate as Sidow's father.
-This individual believes that women are dependant on men.
+This individual believes that women are dependent on men.
 He thinks that women are shielded from harm because they lack the strength and forbearance to defend themselves.
 As a result of their inability to defend themselves against any threat, the guy is ashamed of his children.
-He needs to look out for them.
-This reveals a skewed perception of these male characters.
+He needs to look